-*Please note as this is a part-time programme, we are not able to sponsor students for a Tier 4 visa.
+*Please note as this is a part-time programme, we are not able to sponsor students for a Student visa.

 The Postgraduate Certificate in Integrative Psychotherapy (PGCIP) constitutes the final stage of training to become a professionally registered integrative psychotherapist through the Humanistic and Integrative College of the UK Council for Psychotherapy (UKCP).